Loading...

 How to consume egg omelet, white rice without glucose spikes

-Include a source of healthy fat, such as avocado or a sprinkle of flaxseeds, to help slow down digestion and stabilize blood sugar levels.
+Add a source of healthy fats to your omelet, such as avocado or a small amount of olive oil.
+This can slow down the absorption of carbohydrates and help stabilize blood sugar levels.

 healthspan-mbl